This article welcomes anyone that wants to help with translations or contributions.

 The GBA features a 2-channel sample player which works in combination with the legacy Game Boy sound system.

-Here is a breakdown of each audio component using Sonic Advance 2 as example:
+Here is a breakdown of each audio component using Sonic Advance 2 as an example:

 The new sound system can now play PCM samples, it provides two channels called Direct Sound where it receives samples using a FIFO queue (implemented as a 16-byte buffer).